alexlyzhov/n-player-games/README.md

+A course project by S. Pozdniakov, E. Trofimova, I. Bulygin, A. Lyzhov, K. Botashev

 # Introduction

 The project is inspired by new approach for tackling the problem of finding game equilibriums, presented in [The Mechanics of n−Player Differentiable Games](https://arxiv.org/pdf/1802.05642.pdf) [1].